Tulip-Dev/tulip/docs/python/gettingstarted.rst

    Figure 1: Screenshot of the "Script editor" tab from the Tulip Python Script view.

-	* the "Modules editor" tab (see :ref:`Figure 2`) that enables to write and edit Python modules that can be immediatly imported in the main script.
+	* the "Modules editor" tab (see :ref:`Figure 2`) that enables to write and edit Python modules that can be immediately imported in the main script.

 .. figure:: pythonScriptViewGUI2.png
    :align: center